timchen119/tpm2-toolbox/README.md

 $ newgrp kvm
 ```

-Run kvm with swtpm as chardev, for example
+Run kvm with swtpm as chardev, for example you can invoke an Ubuntu Core 16 image
+with kvm and swtpm to have a Ubuntu Core system with TPM 2.0 emulated.

 ```
 $ kvm -smp 2 -m 512 \
   -net user -net nic -redir tcp:8022::22 \